Eminence Junior & Senior High School

-Eminence Junior-Senior High School is a public high school located in Eminence, Indiana.
+Eminence Junior & Senior High School is a public high school located in Eminence, Indiana, United States.
 It serves grades 6–12.
 More than 95 percent of the student body was white in 2023.

 Eels are the school mascot and the school colors are red white and blue.
 The school has played the Warriors of Eminence High School in Eminence, Kentucky.